Monitoring Profiles

 3. Click the Add button in the top right corner.

-5. Click Save.
+9. Click Save.

 Associating Profiles to Groups

-1. In the Monitoring Profiles list, click the associate icon next to the profile you want to apply.
+1. In the Monitoring Profiles list, click the associate profile icon next to the profile you want to apply.

 2. Select the groups to associate the profile with.